Got a minute to help? Take our quick website survey>

-- physical, sexual or emotional abuse
+- Physical, sexual or emotional abuse

-- the loss of someone close to you
+- The loss of someone close to you

-- traumatic events
+- Traumatic events

 I first experienced depression at 15, after psychological abuse and domestic violence (both myself and my mother) at the hands of my father, for many years.

-- losing your job or unemployment
+- Losing your job or experiencing money problems

-- the end of a relationship
+- Relationship problems or the end of a relationship

-- major life changes, like changing job, moving house or getting married
+- Major life changes, like changing job, moving house or getting married

-- being physically or sexually assaulted
+- Being physically or sexually assaulted

 I started to feel that depression really took a hold after a torrid time in my job, where I was bullied – I just crumbled.